How To Visit White Sands National Park In A Day

 My family and I crossed the country 31 times over seven years.
-We were always traveling with a date that we had to stick to so that my husband to make it to a meeting for work in time.
+We were always traveling with a date that we had to stick to so that my husband could make it to a meeting for work in time.
 It was essential to stick to a schedule that allowed us to log some miles on the road.
 But, we also wanted time to stretch our legs and do some sight seeing along the way.

 We always loved it when a National Parks or National Monuments would be on our route.
 We would try to plan ample time to spend exploring and filling our adventure buckets.

 Often times it didn’t turn out that way, though.
 The weather was bad in Louisiana so that set us back a day.
 Or maybe the water heater started leaking in the RV so we had to stop and have it looked at.
 Furthermore, we might love a place so much, that we may decide to steal a day from the schedule in order to stay longer.

 Whatever the case was, we often would find ourselves without the time we had wanted for a stop on our way.
 So, if you find yourself in this predicament when you reach White Sands National Park, and you only have one day.
 What should you do to get the most out of your shortened time?